 Does the outside weather affect the caverns?
 No. Shenandoah Caverns is a constant 56 degrees.
 All our other attractions are indoors as well, so it’s a great place to visit any day of the year.

 Is the caverns handicap accessible?
 The caverns is not considered handicap accessible.
 Tours are one mile long and last about one hour.
 You must be able to walk for the whole hour long tour; there are no places to sit inside the caverns.
 The pathway is crushed gravel with some inclines.
 We do allow wheelchairs to go through about 80% of the caverns, but assistance is required.
 Please call us at (540) 477-3115 to discuss the specifics of touring the caverns with a wheelchair, walker or scooter before you visit.

 Can I bring my pet?
-No. The only animals allowed in the buildings at our Family of Attractions are service animals.
+No. The only animals allowed in the buildings at our Family of Attractions are properly identified service animals.
 Please plan accordingly and never leave your pets in a hot vehicle.

 Is there a restaurant?
 From June to Labor Day the Caverns Cafe is open.
 It is an original 1957 soda fountain.
 You can enjoy hamburgers and french fries, BLTs, and a variety of other items.
 There are also picnic tables around the property, so feel free to pack your lunch and enjoy it outside with a beautiful view of the mountains.